giucris/yasp/README.md

 Yasp was created to help data engineers working with Apache Spark to reduce their pipeline development time by using a no-code/less-code approach.

-With Yasp you can configure an ETL/ELT job that fetch data from multiple source execute multiple transformation and write in multiple destination
+With Yasp you can configure an ETL/ELT job that fetch data from a multiple source execute multiple transformation and write in multiple destination

 It is written in **Scala (2.11.12)** on top of **Apache Spark (2.4.7)** and managed as an **SBT (1.4.9)** multi module